ryan-mcclue/unsw/comp4920/ass2.md

 But must contextualise them for real-world use.
 Benefit of abstraction allows for broad agreement.

-Conclusion ....
+In conclusion, by exploring causal and statistical accounts of explanation, ADM systems powered by AI can work towards acheiving FAT.
-In conclusion, ADM systems cannot emulate the nuanced nature of human thought through technical means.
+However, computational models of human decision making will never be perfect due to the innate complexities of human nature.
+As a result, to fully acheive FAT, human involvement is required.
 # ACTUAL END